#5199

 Potions that you can drink from multiple times.

-Ovens, a dungeon feature (\) that you can use to cook food, light items on fire, and test potions in a safe, controlled manner like you can with rings and sinks.
+Ovens, a dungeon feature (orange \) that you can use to cook food, light items on fire, and test potions in a safe, controlled manner like you can with rings and sinks.
 This happens by putting the potion in the oven and it produces some cosmetic message that can be used to identify it.

 Add a silvery potion, either as a random appearance or a dedicated potion like dNetHack’s potion of silver starlight, which will silver ammunition dipped into it, perhaps temporarily.
 It might also silver other weapons (spears, daggers) or other items.
 Random appearances have the possible problems of the potion potentially having a defined dip effect already (polymorph, for example), and it potentially not appearing in the game if there are extra random appearances.
-Dipping fragile silver items, like silver arrows, into a potion of acid could create a silvery potion.